 4.4.1 Combinations of measurement methods

 Any mix of measuring methods is acceptable for any type of flight.
-Each method used shall comply with this Code as if it were the only means of proof employed.
-Any measurement or calculation inaccuracy is to be interpreted to the maximum disadvantage of the pilot.
+Each method shall comply with the Code as if it were the only means of proof employed.

 4.4.2 Earth model and distance calculations